ERNEST HEMINGWAY ON APPELLATE LEGAL WRITING

 Let’s tackle the subject of length.
 How long should an appellate brief be?

 A hell of a lot shorter than it usually is.
 Your appellate rule books generally specify page limits, and those are, in almost all cases, more than ample for the cause.
-But some lawyers regard a limit as a target; if they’ve got 35 pages to use, they are determined to use ‘em all, since they’ll have that much of an opportunity to “persuade.”
+But some lawyers regard a limit as a target; if they’ve got 35 pages to use, they’re determined to use ‘em all, since they’ll have that much of an opportunity to “persuade.”
 After all, what lawyer wants to leave a potentially winning argument, or issue, or case citation, out of a brief?
 You can get sued for that, you know.

 You’re not exactly convincing me that shorter is better; you’re telling me that longer is safer, at least for the attorney.